 What role does DGS have in turning on lights at DPR and DCPS locations?

-- DGS schedules the non-automated lighting timers to ensure they are set to be consistent with Daylight Savings Time; this is a two to four week process.
-Automated timers are adjusted remotely to be consistent with Daylight Savings Time.
-DGS can adjust lighting at DCPS field locations and DPR can adjust at DPR field locations.
+- DGS schedules the non-automated lighting timers to ensure they are set to be consistent with Daylight Savings Time; this is a four-to-six-week process, pending no unforeseen circumstances.

 How does DGS and DPR coordinate turning on lights for DPR locations?